dominant-strategies/hardhat-example/README.md

 If you've installed `quai-hardhat-plugin` already, the SolidityX compiler will be installed automatically when you run `npx hardhat compile` for MacOS and Linux users.
 Windows is not currently supported by the plugin.

 #### Installing from Source

+**Note:** Building the compiler from source still requires the `quai-hardhat-plugin` to be installed.

 Visit the [SolidityX Repository](https://github.com/dominant-strategies/SolidityX) for instructions on how to clone and build the SolidityX compiler for your specific operating system.